What is Acupuncture

 Acupuncture involves the use of tiny, pore-sized, single-use, sterile needles to invoke a physiological response in the body.
-There are 14 channels, or meridians, on the body traversing from the fingertips and toe tips into the core and further traveling internally to reach the organs.
+There are twelve channels, or meridians, on the body traversing from the fingertips and toe tips into the core and further traveling internally to reach the organs.
 The points are chosen along these meridians in order to activate the body’s natural healing reaction.
 The five basic theories of how these tiny needles being inserted into the body create such a powerful response are as follows:

 Augmentation of Immunity: By placing the needles into the skin and muscle, the immune system responds.
-The needles, harmless as they may be, are still foreign resulting in an increase of gamma globulins, antibodies, white blood cells, and other natural fighters.
+The needles, harmless as they may be, are still foreign, increasing gamma globulins, antibodies, white blood cells, and other natural fighters.
 Not only can we prevent illness, treat colds or allergies, eliminate asthma, and more, but acupuncture can also regulate the immune system in cases of autoimmune diseases.

 Endorphin Theory: Endorphins are released during acupuncture which not only makes you feel good but also initiates natural pain regulation.
 Endorphins are said to be 10 times stronger than morphine.
 This is how we treat acute and chronic pain syndromes short-term as well as long-term.

 Circulatory Theory: Vasodilators are released in response to needle insertion which benefits the entire circulatory system, relieving pressure on the heart and blood vessels and ultimately encouraging proper blood flow.
 This also sends fresh red blood cells and white blood cells to any area of injury, speeding up the healing process.

 Neurotransmitter Theory: Acupuncture regulates certain neurotransmitters, especially serotonin and noradrenaline.
 Low serotonin levels are often attributed to anxiety, depression, panic attacks, insomnia, obesity, fibromyalgia, eating disorders, chronic pain, migraines, and alcohol abuse.
 Negative thoughts, low self-esteem, obsessive thoughts and behaviors, PMS, and Irritable Bowel Syndrome are also symptoms of low serotonin.
 By regulating the mind as well as the body, we are able to achieve excellent results